openvinotoolkit/openvino/docs/notebooks/qwen2-vl-with-output.rst

 .. parsed-literal::

-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-780/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/qwen2_vl/modeling_qwen2_vl.py:476: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/cache_utils.py:447: TracerWarning: Using len to get tensor shape might cause the trace to be incorrect.
+Recommended usage would be tensor.shape[0].
+Passing a tensor of different shape might lead to errors or silently give incorrect results. or len(self.key_cache[layer_idx]) == 0  # the layer has no cache /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/qwen2_vl/modeling_qwen2_vl.py:476: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if sequence_length != 1:
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/cache_utils.py:432: TracerWarning: Using len to get tensor shape might cause the trace to be incorrect.
+Recommended usage would be tensor.shape[0].
+Passing a tensor of different shape might lead to errors or silently give incorrect results. elif len(self.key_cache[layer_idx]) == 0:  # fills previously skipped layers; checking for tensor causes errors

 .. parsed-literal::